You are here

 - Understand building details, and state-of-the-art digital tools support design, presentation and modeling.

-- Learning and studio culture: Contribute to the department’s inclusive culture by actively participating on committees, through mentoring, and reviews.
+- Contribute to the department’s inclusive culture by actively participating on committees, through mentoring, and reviews.

 - Produce work that clearly exhibits the diverse canons of building design, so that teach of these vocabularies inform building production, ideation, and performance.